Rostam25/Rostam25/README.md

-### Hi there 👋, I am Rostam Satarzai
+### Hi there 👋,

-I am currently a 3rd Year Computer Science student at Queen Mary University Of London.
+Welcome to my Github!
+My name is Rostam and I'm a Graduate Business Analyst with experience in Software Engineering during my time studying Computer Science at Queen Mary University of London.

-I have brief experience with Java, Python, HTML, CSS, JavaScript & PHP.
+I have experience with Java, React JS, Python, HTML, CSS, JavaScript & PHP.
 I am looking to develop my programming skills by working on more projects which I will be uploading on my github.

 Toolbox: